Peptide Vendor Scams: 8 Red Flags + COA Checklist (2026)

 - The COA looks real — until you look closely and realize it’s copied from another company

+If you searched “peptide scam” or “how to avoid peptide fraud,” you found the right page.
 If any of this has happened to you, you’re not stupid.
 You got scammed because the peptide industry has a trust problem — and scammers are good at what they do.
 This article is for people who’ve been burned and want to make sure it never happens again.

 The Most Common Peptide Scams